-The precise composition of this stage of an individual training programme should take into account past experience (include that gained in the STP programme or equivalent and the aspirations of each trainee and should set out educational objectives against which progress can be assessed.
-Programmes should identify how specific areas of training not covered by the departments involved will be obtained (e.g. secondment for experience in cancer genetics).
+The precise composition of an individual training programme should be structured around the past experience and aspirations of each trainee and should set out educational objectives against which progress can be assessed.
+Programmes should identify how specific areas of training not covered by the departments involved will be obtained, together with any courses deemed necessary.

-The aim of Stage 1 of the curriculum is to outline the required core knowledge, skills and experience of the scientific, clinical and technical aspects of genetics.
+The aim of Stage 1 of the curriculum is to outline the required core knowledge, skills and experience of the scientific, clinical and technical aspects of Reproductive Science.